nitrictech/docs/docs/resources-overview.md

 ## Rules

-There are a few rules to keep in mind when declaring nitric resources as part of your application
+There are a few rules to keep in mind when declaring Nitric resources as part of your application.

 ### Don't declare resources in runtime code